chemprop/chemprop/README.md

 Chemprop is a repository containing message passing neural networks for molecular property prediction.

+**References**: Please cite the appropriate papers if Chemprop is helpful to your research.

-**References**: Chemprop was initially described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237) for molecules and [Machine Learning of Reaction Properties via Learned Representations of the Condensed Graph of Reaction](https://doi.org/10.1021/acs.jcim.1c00975) for reactions.
-It now has its own dedicated manuscript: [Chemprop: A Machine Learning Package for Chemical Property Prediction](https://doi.org/10.1021/acs.jcim.3c01250).
-Please cite these papers if Chemprop is helpful to your research.
+- Chemprop was initially described in the papers [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237) for molecules and [Machine Learning of Reaction Properties via Learned Representations of the Condensed Graph of Reaction](https://doi.org/10.1021/acs.jcim.1c00975) for reactions.
+- The interpretation functionality is based on the paper [Multi-Objective Molecule Generation using Interpretable Substructures](https://arxiv.org/abs/2002.03244).
+- Chemprop now has its own dedicated manuscript that describes and benchmarks it in more detail: [Chemprop: A Machine Learning Package for Chemical Property Prediction](https://doi.org/10.1021/acs.jcim.3c01250).

 **Selected Applications**: Chemprop has been successfully used in the following works.